IMDB Link: “Who Pays the Ferryman?” Some Talk of Alexander (TV Episode 1977) – IMDb

 Hebden goes to buy a paper.

-The expanse of land behind him is most probably Elounda Square, where Evagelia’s is now.
+The expanse of land behind him is Elounda Square, where Evagelia’s is now.
 The stall is long gone though.

 We also see the old boat when Jo is writing postcards afterward.
 The scene with Dimitrios also places this at the bottom of the steps, where their previous encounter occurred.

 Upstairs a worried Hebden is taking his clothes off the washing line, and is preparing to pack his luggage.
-This scene is on the upper floor of the taverna (I would love to know if it was indeed a pension back in those days or whether it was the restaurant owner’s accommodation).
+This scene is on the upper floor of the taverna (I would love to know if it was indeed a pension back in those days).
 We can place this scene because of the same boat at ground level below (in the rectangle).

-The next shot is of a sunset.
-Looking around Elounda Bay, you’d think this was Spinalonga with Kalydon next to it, but the shape looks wrong.
-If we consider that the cast and crew were staying in Agios Nikolaos, then we can also look there, as that may have also been used for inserts or other locations.
+The next shot is of a sunset, which was also used in episode 1.
+Looking around Elounda Bay, you’d think this was Spinalonga with Kalydon next to it, but the shape is wrong.
+If we consider that the cast and crew were staying in Agios Nikolaos, then we can also look there, as that area may have been used for inserts or other locations.
 With this in mind, you will see the location below just off the eastern edge of Ayios Nikolaos.
 This is Agioi Pantes with Mikronisi the small island off its’ northern tip.
 The small building on the small island is Mikronisi Lighthouse.

 This Street View is from the sea front.
 Go back a few streets and to the upper floor of a hotel and you have the same general elevation.